Brookhaven pays $2M for 19 acres for Peachtree Creek Greenway

 With price and terms agreed to, the city should close on the property within 90 days.

+In a prepared statement, Sigman said “with the agreement, the city avoids the time and expense of legal actions and we can get down to the business of building this section of the Peachtree Creek Greenway.”

-After the meeting, Sigman said the city will pay for the Greenway property from the $9.4 million Children’s Healthcare of Atlanta is paying the city for the right-of-way abandonment of nearly five acres of right-of-way on Tullie Circle and Tullie Road.
+In a brief interview after the meeting, Sigman said the city will pay for the Greenway property from the $9.4 million Children’s Healthcare of Atlanta is paying the city for the right-of-way abandonment of nearly five acres of right-of-way on Tullie Circle and Tullie Road.

 CHOA is in the midst of a massive 80-acre expansion at its campus at I-85 and North Druid Hills Road with plans to make the entire campus closed to public access.